LoganColey/Projects_LoganColey/README.md

 # Projects_LoganColey
-This isnmy Charity website Project for BCCA
+This is my Charity website Project for BCCA